ericsoonyoulkwon/ericsoonyoulkwon.github.io/_posts/2023-05-21-automating-daily-report-with-VBA.md

 Dim inbound_xml As Excel.Workbook
 ```

-## Was this worth it?
+### Was this worth it?

 After I spent a maximum of 5 hours to automate the report preparation, the estimated time that I spend on the series of procedures is a minimum of 5 minutes every day and it would be around 20 hours a year assuming there are 250 working days in a year if I still do this manually.
 Plus, we have mirrored teams with identical responsibilities for two of our clients and this means the benefit of this will be doubled when one of my coworkers can save their time too.
-I have no doubt that this adds value when benefits outweigh costs, both measured in time.
+I do not doubt that this adds value when benefits outweigh costs, both measured in time.

 Automating no-brainer tasks, I can spend more time with more valuable work now.